jasonchotchkiss/black-rabbits-killbot/README.md

 - After each sync: `resolve_names.py` resolves any new character, corp, and alliance names from ESI
 - Daily at 11:15 UTC: bot syncs, queries the DB, and posts the leaderboard embed to the configured channel

+## Prerequisites
+- Python 3.10 or higher
+- SQLite3
+- A Discord bot token

 ## Setup (Dev)

 1. Clone the repo